 We have omitted all other financial statement schedules because the required information is either (1) not present; (2) not present in amounts sufficient to require submission of the schedule; or (3) included elsewhere in the financial statements or related notes.

-Ernst & Young LLP One Commerce Square Suite 700 2005 Market Street Philadelphia, PA 19103 Tel: +1 215 448 5000 Fax: +1 215 448 5500 ev.com
+Ernst & Young, LLP One Commerce Square, Suite 700, Philadelphia, Pennsylvania 19103

+Tel: 215 448 5000 Fax: 215 448 4069 ey.com

 Report of Independent Auditors

 To the Partners and Management of AmeriGas Partners, L.P.